Push sum with transmission failures: The invariance relation

-Here with a slight abuse of notation $S^t$ means the composition of $t$ independent copies of $S$. \end{definition}
+where with a slight abuse of notation $S^t$ means the composition of $t$ independent copies of $S$. \end{definition}

 Observe that the push-sum function is linear in its input.
-Therefore we attempt a decomposition as a random linear operator applied to the input vectors.
-For this we define a special type of push-sum algorithm as follows.
+We therefore decompose it as a random linear operator applied to the input vectors.
+For this purpose, we introduce the push-sum coefficients.

-\begin{definition} A random variable $\tau\in\mR_+^n$ is a \emph{push-sum coefficient} if it follows the distribution of the algorithm below.
-Again, we assume there is a probability space $\Omega$ and that the algorithm has access to the actual realization $\omega\in\Omega$ to determine the random variables encountered.